Questions to Ask Before You Hire a Virtual Assistant – And QBR’s Answers!

 This can be incredibly frustrating for many business owners who depend on their VA.
 They are not employees, and a VA can just fall off the face of the earth.
 It is another reason Codi turned this into a business with a team instead of just herself.

 When you work with QBR you have an account manager.
 This is the main person who is responsible for your account.
 We do our best to communicate any timeoff well in advance so we can all prepare together for it.
 If there is a way to work ahead, we will do this to make sure you are working with your team best.
-If your account manager is gone, there are still others who are here and overseeing any emails you send.
+If your account manager is gone, there are still others who are here and overseeing any emails you send during that time.
 We cross-train the team and go through every project as a group to make sure our clients always have someone who can step in and help without there being too much disturbance to our clients.
 Of course, we appreciate your patience and understanding here as well.
 We do our best to keep you up and running while making sure our team gets their much-needed breaks as well.

 How often and how quickly should I expect to hear from you?

 This is an area of setting good expectations.
 Virtual assistants are not your employee and do not have to work certain hours.
 They have other clients and their individual schedules, so it is important for you to know what to expect.
 At QBR, the team works on Pacific time and because they are employees (not contractors) of QBR, they have set hours.